inducingchaos/altered-raycast-extension/NOTES.md

 - !!! don't worry too much about prototyping the app past simple add-remove, focus on adding thoughts and developing framework APIs for AI to rapidly build with and use

+- Consider extending properties on `DataConstraintOption` to include validation errors.

 ```
 type RequestData = Record<string, unknown>